auth0/docs/mysql-connection-tutorial.md

 ## Configuration

-At the bottom of the editor you will find a way of storing paramters securely.
+At the bottom of the editor you will find a way of storing parameters securely.
 This is convenient for storing the credentials used to connect to the database:

 ![](/img/db-connection-create.png)

-In the script you would refer to these paramaters as: ```configuration.PARAMETER```.
+In the script you would refer to these parameters as: ```configuration.PARAMETER_NAME```.
 For example, you could write:

 	function login (username, password, callback) {
 	  var connection = mysql({